 For many homeowners, vinyl siding is a popular option for protecting the exterior of the house.
+The reason behind your vinyl siding warping can come from a myriad of reasons, and figuring out which one is paramount in getting it fixed correctly.
 Not only is it incredibly affordable, but it is also versatile and very easy to maintain.
 However, even though it is relatively weather resistant, it can be warped over time.

 It is important to understand what can cause siding to warp to know how to prevent it.
 This will save you money and time in the long run!